-I find that the tenant was obligated to pay monthly rent in the amount of \$800.00, as established in the tenancy agreement.
-I accept the evidence before me that the tenant has failed to pay outstanding rental arrears in the amount of \$1,190.00, comprised of the balance of rent owed for the period of March 2015 to May 2015.
-I find that the tenant received the Notice on May 7, 2015.
+I find that the tenant was obligated to pay monthly rent in the amount of \$1,400.00, as established in the tenancy agreement.
+I accept the evidence before me that the tenant has failed to pay \$1,400.00 in rent for the month of July 2015.
+I find that the tenant received the Notice on July 11, 2015.
 I accept the landlord's undisputed evidence and find that the tenant did not pay the rent owed in full within the 5 days granted under section 46 (4) of the Act and did not apply to dispute the Notice within that 5-day period.

-Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice, May 17, 2015.
+Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the corrected effective date of the Notice, July 21, 2015.

-Therefore, I find that the landlord is entitled to an Order of Possession and a monetary Order of \$1,190.00 for unpaid rent owing for the period of March 2015 to May 2015.
+Therefore, I find that the landlord is entitled to an Order of Possession and a monetary Order of \$1,400.00 for unpaid rent owing for July 2015.